 Best known for his starring role as Det.
 Sonny Crockett on the hugely successful TV series Miami Vice (1984), Don Johnson is one of the stars who really defined the 1980s.
 As James "Sonny" Crockett he went toe-to-toe with drug dealers, pimps, prostitutes, assassins, illegal arms-dealers and crooked cops on a weekly basis from 1984 to 1989, appearing in a grand total of 110 episodes.
 The show, which was executive-produced by four time Oscar-nominated director, producer and writer Michael Mann, paired Johnson with the equally cool Philip Michael Thomas as Det.
 Ricardo Tubbs and the calm and stoic presence of Edward James Olmos as Lt.
 Martin Castillo.
 It revolutionized television with its modern fashion, pop music, unique style and use of real locations.
 Johnson typically wore $1000 Armani, Versace and Hugo Boss suits over pastel cotton T-shirts, drove a Ferrari 365 GTS/4 Daytona (later a Ferrari Testarossa) and lived on an Endeavour 42-foot sailboat named "St. Vitus' Dance" with his pet alligator Elvis.
 He also had full use of an offshore powerboat.
 Still, "Miami Vice" had not only style but substance, and his portrayal of the Vietnam veteran turned vice detective turned Sonny Crockett into the world's favorite cop.
 For his work on "Miami Vice" Johnson won a Golden Globe for Best Performance by an Actor in a TV Series in 1986, and was nominated in the same category a year later.
 He also picked up an Emmy nomination for Outstanding Lead Actor in a Drama Series in 1985.

 Johnson starred in four failed TV pilots before landing his career-high role on "Miami Vice", which propelled him to superstardom.
-He directed four highly praised episodes of the show, one of them co-starring Melanie Griffith.
-He balanced his work on the series by appearing in the critically acclaimed TV film The Long Hot Summer (1985), an adaptation of the William Faulkner novel, and the film Sweet Hearts Dance (1988) with Susan Sarandon.
+He directed four highly praised episodes of the show.
+He balanced his work on the series by appearing in a praised TV-movie adaption of the William Faulkner novel The Long Hot Summer (1985) and the feature Sweet Hearts Dance (1988) with Susan Sarandon.
 After the series ended he focused solely on his film career.
 Although movies like Dead Bang (1989), The Hot Spot (1990) and Harley Davidson and the Marlboro Man (1991) did not fare well with the critics, quite a few of them have obtained a considerable cult following, with fans praising them as all being quality contributions to their genre.
 His film work has given Johnson the opportunity to work with legendary filmmakers like John Frankenheimer, Sidney Lumet and Dennis Hopper.

 After working steadily, Johnson returned to TV in 1996 with the cop show Nash Bridges (1996).
 The show, which Johnson created and produced, did very well.
 It co-starred Cheech Marin and Jodi Lyn O'Keefe.
 Johnson played the title role, a captain in the San Francisco PD's Special Investigations Unit.
 He was again paired with a flashy vehicle, this time an electric-yellow 1971 Plymouth Barracuda convertible.
-After "Nash Bridges" went off the air Johnson kept a low profile, but continues to appear in films and on television.
-He starred in the failed WB courtroom drama Just Legal (2005), which was produced by Jerry Bruckheimer, and has traveled to Europe to make such films as the Norwegian screwball comedy Long Flat Balls II (2008) and the Italian films Bastardi (2008) and Torno a vivere da solo (2008).
-He will soon be seen in the romantic comedy When in Rome (2010) with Anjelica Huston and Danny DeVito, as well as the indie comedy A Good Old Fashioned Orgy (2011).
-'Don Johnson (I)' starred in the 2007 feature film, _"Moondance Alexander" (2007)_, along with Lori Loughlin, Kay Panabaker, James Best, Sasha Cohen, and Whitney Sloan.View Full Bio
+After "Nash Bridges" went off the air Johnson kept a low profile, but continued to appear in films and on television.
+He starred in the failed WB courtroom drama Just Legal (2005), which was produced by Jerry Bruckheimer, and traveled to Europe to make the Norwegian screwball comedy Long Flat Balls II (2008) and the Italian films Bastardi (2008) and Torno a vivere da solo (2008).
+As a supporting actor, he's been seen in mainstream films such as Machete (2010), Django Unchained (2012) and Knives Out (2019).